Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Major online retailers in Canada include Amazon, Wal-Mart, Canadian Tire, Costco, Best Buy, Hudson’s Bay, and Etsy.

 There are several methods online vendors can use to collect payment in Canada, the most popular being credit card-based – Interac Online, MasterPass, and PayPal — but some vendors also offer the option for prepaid card or prepaid voucher.
 MasterCard is the preferred credit card in Canada, with 53.6% share of the market; Visa closely follows with 41.3% and American Express with 5.1%.
+According to a survey in 2020, Canadian consumers were interested in Buy Now, Pay Later (BNPL) payment for their online purchases, with the highest interest of 65.4% in the group ages 35-44 and least popular for consumers from 65 and older (47%).

 Given the increasing access to and dominant presence of younger consumers on social media sites, digital ads have more consistently targeted social media rather than the traditional online news and information portals or information sources.
 Currently, 36% of digital ads are placed on social media, 18% on entertainment sites, and 12% on portals.
 The remaining ads are placed on news and information sites and directories, among others.